nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Ballots were sent out again, and 4 ballots were sent back.
 But MSA MAPS insisted that they had not submitted their new ballot.
 In any case, this count, which Campbell continued to claim was invalid, recorded 3 Divisions in favour and 1 against.
 Confusion over the ultimate outcome.

 Jay proposed a motion, seconded by the new MSC General Representative, to confirm the elections of Dilhan and Jay to the MSA Executive as valid.
-Campbell tried to strike the motion on the basis that it would change nothing about the legality of the elections, but this ruling was overturned by dissent in the chair from Jay.
+Campbell tried to strike the motion by claiming that it would change nothing about the legality of the elections, but this ruling was overturned by dissent in the chair from Jay on the basis that the MSC can interpret MSA rules.
 There was a bit of debate, in which Campbell temporarily relinquished the chair to criticise the motion.
 As he was speaking, the new MSC General Representative interrupted to move a procedural to end debate and immediately vote.
 The procedural passed and the motion passed, the MSC deciding to accept the final elections.

 For convenience, a summary of the counts for Jay's election as MSA Executive Divisional representative.